2nd Lt. Jacques Vaughan Merrifield

+The POWs were gathered together and marched to the tennis court at Olongapo Naval Station which was about 500 yards from the beach and herded on the tennis court.
 While the POWs were at Olongapo Naval Station, a Japanese officer, Lt.
 Junsaburo Toshio, told the ranking American officer, Lt.
 Col. E. Carl Engelhart, that those too badly wounded to continue the trip would be returned to Bilibid.
 Fifteen men were selected and loaded onto a truck.
 They were taken into the mountains and never seen again.
 They were buried at a cemetery nearby.
 The remainder of the POWs remained on the tennis courts for five or six days.
 During that time, they were given water but not fed.

-On December 24th, the remainder of the POWs were boarded onto trains at San Fernando, Pampanga.
+On December 24, the remainder of the POWs were boarded onto trains at San Fernando, Pampanga.
 The widows of the train were kept closed and the heat in the cars was terrible.
-From December 24th to the 27th, the POWs were held in a school house and later on a beach at San Fernando, La Union.
+From December 24 to the 27, the POWs were held in a school house and later on a beach at San Fernando, La Union.
 During this time they were allowed one handful of rice and a canteen of water.
 The heat from the sun was so bad that men drank seawater.
 Many of these men died.

 In an attempt to repair the ship, the Japanese transferred the POWs to the undamaged hold of the ship.
 The POWs watched as the Japanese attempted to patch the ship.

-Jack returned to the United States and was promoted to 1st Lieutenant.
+Jack returned to the United States on the U.S.S.
+Marine Shark at Seattle, Washington, on November 1, 1945, and was promoted to 1st Lieutenant.
 As Aide-de-camp for the 192nd Tank Battalion, he wrote the official U. S. Army report on the men of the 192nd Tank Battalion.
 It was his report that was basis for this project.

 Jack Merrifield married and raised a family.
 He made a career as a government employee with the Internal Revenue Service as a Special Agent.
 As an agent he resided in Colorado.
 When he retired from the IRS, with his second wife, Grace, Jack moved to Arizona.
 Jack Merrifield passed away on February 16, 1999, at a Phoenix Veterans Administration Hospital in Arizona.